1998 Australian Open – Women's singles

 Defending champion Martina Hingis defeated Conchita Martínez in the final, 6–3, 6–3 to win the women's singles tennis title at the 1998 Australian Open.
+It was her second Australian Open title and fourth major singles title overall.

-This was the first major in which future world No. 1 and 23-time major singles champion Serena Williams competed in the main draw.
+This was the first major in which future world No. 1, Olympic gold medalist, and 23-time major singles champion, and 7-time Australian Open singles champion Serena Williams competed in the main draw.
 She was defeated by her sister Venus in the second round.

-Nirupama Vaidyanathan became the first Indian woman in the Open Era to contest, and to win, a major singles match.
+Nirupama Vaidyanathan became the first Indian woman in the Open Era to contest, and win, a main draw singles match at a major.